ktrnthsnr/deep-thoughts/README.md

     - $ `cd server`
     - $ `npm run watch`
 - This allows for queries and any file changes without having to restart the server.
 The config is setup in the package.json to run nsodeman, "watch": "nodemon".
-- Use GraphQL Playground locally at `http://localhost:3001/graphql`
+- Use GraphQL Playground server environment, view locally at `http://localhost:3001/graphql`
 - Sample queries can be copied to GraphQL Playground from the ./GraphqlPlayground-queries.md.

 - Here are the server side dependencies as seen under /server/package.json